oasisprotocol/docs/docs/dapp/opl/introduction.md

 # Overview

+On-chain voting is the basis for any decentralized autonomous organization (DAO) that would like to foster bottom-up decision making.
 In this tutorial, you will create a [secret ballot](https://en.wikipedia.org/wiki/Secret_ballot) dApp that can only be built with the Oasis Privacy Layer.

 Why is this important?
-Privacy protects a DAO token holder from intimidation and bullying when exercising their right of participation on a protocol.
+Privacy protects the voter (DAO token holder) from intimidation and bullying when exercising their right of participation on a protocol.
 Vote organizers can encourage participation with ballots not only by protecting the identity of voters but also by sealing the results of an ongoing